When can I purchase coverage?

 Are there any other times I can purchase coverage?

-Outside of the open/general enrollment periods for individual coverage, employer-sponsored coverage, and Medicare, you may still be able to apply for coverage if you have experienced certain qualifying life events like getting married or having a baby.
+Outside of the open/general enrollment periods for individual market coverage, employer-sponsored coverage, and Medicare, you may still be able to apply for coverage if you have experienced certain qualifying life events like getting married or having a baby.
 These opportunities are often time-limited, so be sure to act in a timely manner if you have experienced a change in circumstances.
 You may be required to provide documentation to prove you qualify before your coverage begins.

 For more information on special enrollment periods if you have individual market coverage, please see: www.healthcare.gov/coverage-outside-open-enrollment/special-enrollment-period.